Welcome to Machu Picchu and Perú!

 The restaurants we take you to have safe food, but when you are on your own please be careful with salads and fruits.
 It’s impossible to know if they used water from the tap to wash it.

-Altitude sickness, or Acute Countain Sickness (AMS) is common at altitudes above 8,000 ft (2,400m) above sea level.
+Altitude sickness, or Acute Mountain Sickness (AMS) is common at altitudes above 8,000 ft (2,400m) above sea level.
 Cusco is 11,150 ft (3,400m) above sea level, and the highest we go on this trip is 17,060 ft (5,200m) at Rainbow Mountain.
 We recommend you to stay hydrated, and take time to acclimate, but if you’re concerned, consult your doctor about preventative medicine options.

 Please consult with your doctor before traveling regarding physical activity and vaccinations.

 No inoculations are required to enter Peru from the United States but the Center for Disease Control suggests vaccinating for Hepatitis A and Typhoid.
-Required vaccines should go through CDC, recommended vaccines should be through your doctor.

 Mosquito borne viruses exist in most of South America.
 Please cover exposed skin and use mosquito repellent.